Update: check out my new list of environmentally Friendly Products that Save you Money!

 There may be nothing more first-world wasteful than heating or cooling a home to levels you do not need while you are working or sleeping.

-The easiest way to save a lot of money on heating and cooling costs is to swap your old-school thermostat for a digital programmable thermostat.
+The easiest way to save a lot of money on heating and cooling costs is to swap your old-school thermostat for a smart programmable thermostat.

 It is extremely easy to do, so long as you have a screwdriver.
 If you purchase a $60 device (seems to be about the average), that could earn you a return on investment of 300% in just the first year and nothing but cool savings after that.